How do I get a mortgage?

 Will I be able to get a mortgage?

 A lender will only offer you a mortgage if they think you’ll be able to afford it.
-Our mortgage eligibility checker will show you how likely it is that you might qualify for a mortgage before making an application.
-This could give you more confidence when you speak to lenders.

 How much deposit will I need?